Risk Aware Safe Control with Multi-Modal Sensing for Dynamic Obstacle Avoidance: Experimental and Numerical Example: Autonomous Vehicle Control

 \subsubsection{Scenario 1:}

 This scenario has low GPS uncertainty and low obstacle detection noise, and this is close to an ideal scenario.
 The GPS operates with $\sigma^{(\text{GPS})} = 0.1$, LiDAR with $\sigma^{(\text{LiDAR})} = 0.1$, camera with $\sigma^{(\text{Camera})} = 0.2$, and $\sigma^{(\text{V2X})} = 1.0$.
 The V2X is perceived to have higher noise due to transmission delays.
-The results for this case are summarized in table-\ref{tab:s1_results}.
+The results for this case are summarized in Table-\ref{tab:s1_results}.
 In this setting, both MPC-CBF and MPC-WB-CVaR-CBF reach 100\% safety in all trials.
-The trajectory figure comparison has been shown in Fig. \ref{trajectory_figs} (a).
+The WB-CBF achieves 90\% success rate, suggesting that additional fusion provides limited benefit when the sensing information is reliable.
+The trajectory comparison between MPC-CBF and MPC-WB-CVaR-CBF is illustrated in Fig.~\ref{trajectory_figs}(a).
+The WB-CBF trajectories are omitted for brevity since their behavior is similar to the MPC-CBF controller in this scenario.